onja-org/w2_html_animation_lab/readme.md

     </form>
 ```

-Each input is with a label to help people unnderstand what the input is for.
+Each input is with a label to help people understand what the input is for.
 Keep the classes same as in the text, because JavaScript uses the class names to make the animation works.

 Now, go ahead and fill out the form.
 When you click submit, it should make a lot of bouncing objects with the name, color and text specified in the form.